abbr/BillEase/README.md

      if billing cycle starts on the first day of each month and Invoice Run is launched at 12:01AM on the first day of each month, the default offset of -1 is needed for calculation be performed on last month's data.
+-g|--organization_columns_to_copy=<string>
+     Name of custom column in organizations list to copy over to charges list.
+	 Multiple columns can be defined by adding this option multiple times.
+The column must have been defined in both organizations and charges lists indentically in terms of type and name.
+-r|--rate_columns_to_copy=<string>
+     Name of custom column in rates list to copy over to charges list.
+	 Multiple columns can be defined by adding this option multiple times.
+The column must have been defined in both rates and charges lists indentically in terms of type and name.
+-c|--consumption_columns_to_copy=<string>
+     Name of custom column in consumptions list to copy over to charges list.
+	 Multiple columns can be defined by adding this option multiple times.
+The column must have been defined in both consumptions and charges lists indentically in terms of type and name.

 Examples:
 "Invoice Run.exe" -p "Billing Group - " https://mycorp.com/service/billing